-As reported in the accompanying financial statements, for the three months ended August 31, 2015 and August 31, 2014, we incurred net losses of approximately \$8,895,000 and \$3,380,000, respectively.
+As reported in the accompanying financial statements, for the six months ended November 30, 2015 and November 30, 2014, the Company incurred net losses of approximately \$14.1 million and \$8.4 million, respectively.
 We have no activities that produced revenue in the periods presented and have sustained operating losses since inception.
 Our ability to continue as a going concern is dependent upon our ability to raise additional capital, commence operations and achieve a level of profitability.
-Since inception, we have financed our activities principally from the sale of public and private equity securities and proceeds from convertible notes payable and related party notes payable.
-We intend to finance our future operating activities and our working capital needs largely from the sale of debt and equity securities, combined with additional funding from other traditional financing sources.
-The sale of equity and convertible debt securities may result in dilution to our stockholders and those securities may have rights senior to those of our common shares.
-If we raise additional funds through the issuance of preferred stock, convertible debt securities or other debt financing, these activities or other debt could contain covenants that would restrict our operations.
+Since inception, we have financed our activities principally from the private sale of equity securities and proceeds from the issuance of convertible promissory notes.
+We intend to continue to finance our future operating activities and our working capital needs largely from the sale of debt and equity securities, combined with additional funding from other traditional financing sources.
+The sale of equity and convertible debt securities may result in dilution to our stockholders and those securities or other debt financing, these activities or other debt could contain covenants that would restrict our operations.
 Any other third-party funding arrangements could require us to relinquish valuable rights.
 We may require additional capital beyond our currently anticipated needs.
-Additional capital, if available, may not be available on reasonable terms.
-Please refer to the risk factors under Item 1.A. to our Annual Report on Form 10-K.
+Additional capital may not be available on reasonable terms, or at all.